 By Private Shuttle and Boat

-Another way to get to Tortuguero is by private shuttle to one of the docks where boats to Tortuguero depart from – Cariari, Caño Blanco, Moín and La Pavona.
+Another way to get there is by private shuttle to one of the docks where boats to Tortuguero depart from – Cariari, Caño Blanco, Moín and La Pavona.
 Once there, you’ll hop on a fast boat through the canals and jingles. and boat.
 You can ask your accommodation in San José to arrange transportation or alternatively you can book it here (please beware that the price quoted is per group).

 By Public Bus and Boat

 Getting to Tortuguero won’t be an issue if you are traveling on a budget and prefer to opt for public transportation.

 Grupo Caribeños operates two daily buses (one at 9:00 am and one at 10:30 am) from San Jose Gran Terminal de Caribe (located in Calle Central, Ave 15) to Cariari, north of Guápiles, which is just 22 km away.
 The ride lasts about two hours and costs 2100 Colones.

 There also are buses from San Jose to Cariari at 6:30 am, 1:00, 3:00, 4:30, 6:00, 7:00 and 8:30 pm.